tc39/proposal-atomics-wait-async/PROPOSAL.md

-Agents that wait with `waitAsync` participate in the same fairness scheme as agents that wait with `wait`: When an agent performs a `wake` with a count s.t. it does not wake all waiting agents, waiting agents are woken in a predictable order.
+Agents that wait with `waitAsync` participate in the same fairness scheme as agents that wait with `wait`: When an agent performs a `wake` with a `count` s.t. it does not wake all waiting agents, waiting agents are woken in a predictable order.
+This order is the order in which agents called `wait` or `waitAsync`, except when an agent calls `wait` after `waitAsync` (on the same location) when it is more complicated; see below.

 ## Semantics

-Several changes to the existing spec are necessary to accomodate `Atomics.waitAsync`.
+Several changes to the ES2017 spec are necessary to accomodate `Atomics.waitAsync`.
 These changes are not in themselves intended to change semantics.

-Primarily, timeouts are made less magical by introducing a notion of concurrent "alarms" which are thunks that are run in response to expired timeouts and perform wakeups using the standard mechanisms.
+Primarily, timeouts are made less magical by introducing a notion of concurrent "alarms" which are thunks that are run in response to expired timeouts and perform wakeups using the standard wakeup mechanisms.
 Alarms are named by IDs and sets of these IDs hang off the WaiterLists.
 The sets are in some sense optional, but clarify the coordination between alarms and explict wakeups as well as the lifetime of the alarm thunks.